Ron Arenas (1951 - 2020) - Obituary

-Yuma - Ron (Ronnie) Arenas, 68, of Yuma, AZ and formerly of Salinas, CA, passed away at home surrounded by family on Sunday, October 18, 2020, due to end stage renal failure.
-He was born Nov.
-17, 1951, in Salinas, CA.
+Ron (Ronnie) Arenas, 68, of Yuma, AZ and formerly of Salinas, CA, passed away at home surrounded by family on Sunday, October 18, 2020, due to end stage renal failure.
+He was born November 17, 1951, in Salinas, CA.

 Ron attended schools in Castroville and graduated from Alisal High School in 1969.
 He served in the Army National Guard for six years.
 He worked for Castroville Plumbing & Heating until 1982, when he started his career as a plumber with the Department of Corrections-CTF Soledad.
 Ron retired in 2014 as a Building Trades Supervisor at Salinas Valley State Prison.